timmcginley/Agile/Concepts/MorphogeneticPrototyping/README.md

+# Morphogenetic Prototyping

+> Morphogenetic Prototyping is the methodology that we use to define our [Agile Prototypes]

 ## Morphogenesis
 >Morphogenesis which is derived from the Greek, morphê (form) and genesis(creation).
 In developmental biology morphogenesis describes how a single cell organism can self-organise and grow into a complex multicellular organism that is capable of a variety of functions.
 >